We are looking for FAU students, faculty, staff, and community members to volunteer as “books” for the Human Library on April 13th, 2023.

 FAU Libraries are hosting a Human Library event on Thursday, April 13, from 1 to 3 p.m.
 The event is free and open to the community.

-We are currently looking for human "books" volunteers with an interesting life story or who experienced discrimination and marginalization based on race, religion, sexual preference, class, gender identity, sex, age, disability, and other aspects of their life.
-The volunteers must be willing to share their stories and want to challenge the stigma surrounding their identity.
+Human "books" volunteers are often those who experienced discrimination and marginalization based on race, religion, sexual preference, class, gender identity, sex, age, disability, and other aspects of their life.

 On the day of the event, community members or "readers" select a book title they are interested in, go to the volunteer representing the title, and listen as they share their stories.